timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/ingest-query-btc-transactions.md

 consists of only one table called `transactions`.

 ## Bitcoin transaction data fields
-Before you create the table and ingest our sample data, it's important to understand what data fields are available in a Bitcoin transaction:
+Before you create the table and ingest the sample data, it's important to learn what data fields are available in the dataset:

 | Field | Description |
 |---|---|